What are periodic fever syndromes?

 Acute attacks of hereditary periodic fever syndromes are usually treated with bed rest, anti-inflammatory agents, analgesics and sometimes systemic corticosteroids.
 The fever does not respond to aspirin or paracetamol.

 Avoidance of triggers, where known, can reduce the frequency of attacks.
-Sufferers of familial cold-associated syndrome (FCAS) often move to temperate climates to avoid cold winters and hot summers, for example.
+Sufferers of the familial cold-associated syndrome (FCAS) often move to temperate climates to avoid cold winters and hot summers, for example.

 To prevent febrile episodes, improve quality of life and minimise longterm complications, continuous treatment may be required for some forms.
 Apart from colchicine for familial Mediterranean fever, treatment of the hereditary periodic fever syndromes is with biologic agents such as anakinra, given by subcutaneous injection.
 Treatment should be started as early as possible to prevent the development of life-threatening complications in such periodic fever syndromes.